KShewengger/ngx-express-typescript-starter/README.md

  $ npm run start:dev      - Runs both angular (http://localhost:4200) and express (http://localhost:3000)
                           - You can access your API endpoints with http://localhost:3000/<route_name>
-                          - You can test http://localhost:3000/users as this was by default set
+                          - You can test http://localhost:3000/users as this was set by default
                           - But note that http://localhost:3000 is reserved and will be serving your angular dist folder when you perform ng build.
                           - Node is served using Nodemon for development
-                          - Since this uses nodemon every change it detects and re-run, it's best to run the node & angular separately, provided 1st 2 commands above
+                          - Since this uses nodemon every change it detects and re-run, it's best to run the node & angular separately, refer to the prior 1st 2 commands above

  $ npm run start:prod     - Builds your angular app using production build
                           - Runs your node server serving the generated angular dist directory at the same port 3000